sergeysychov/behaviour_inject/README.md

 }
 ```

-Autocomposition creates only one single object of type, keeps it and use for every appropriate injection in current context.
-If you need to create object for each injection use Factories described below.

 Autocomposed type may have multiple constructors.
 If there are constructors marked by [Inject] attribute, context will use first of it.
 Thus make shure you have only one [Inject] for construcors.
 If there are no [Inject] attributes context will prefer constructor with less argument count.

 ```